- Route Map Overview

-Configure the GameNetworks.com IP network as depicted in Figure 2-11.
-Use EIGRP as the routing protocol and 2002 as the autonomous system ID on the wisconsin_x, unreal, and halo routers.
-Use EIGRP as the routing protocol on the california_x router and the gamenet router; the autonomous system of this router will be 65001.
+Configure the Wizards of the Woods IP network as depicted in Figure 2-12.
+Use EIGRP as the routing protocol and 65002 as the autonomous system ID on all routers.

 Use the "Lab Objectives" section for configuration specifics.

-Six Cisco routers; three will be connected via V.35 back-to-back cable or similar fashion to a single router serving as the Frame Relay switch.
+Seven Cisco routers; three will be connected via V.35 back-to-back cable or a similar fashion to a single router serving as the Frame Relay switch.

 Four LAN segments, provided via hubs or switches.
-The figure shows the california_x router with two LAN interfaces; one of these interfaces may be substituted with a loopback interface or another router to simulate the Internet, if a real Internet connection is not available.
+Figure 2-12 shows the wow router with two LAN interfaces; one of these interfaces may be substituted with a loopback interface or another router to simulate the Internet, if a real Internet connection is not available.

 Physical Layout and Prestaging

 hostname frame_switch ! frame-relay switching ! interface Serial0 no ip address encapsulation frame-relay no fair-queue clockrate 2000000 frame-relay intf-type dce frame-relay route 102 interface Serial1 101 frame-relay route 302 interface Serial4 206 ! interface Serial1 no ip address encapsulation frame-relay clockrate 2000000 frame-relay intf-type dce frame-relay route 101 interface Serial0 102 ! <<<text omitted>>> ! interface Serial4 no ip address encapsulation frame-relay clockrate 64000 frame-relay intf-type dce frame-relay route 206 interface Serial0 302